trofi/trofi.github.io.gen/posts/295-ssh-over-https.md

   Clear pros here:
   - full encapsulation of one protocol in another: no heuristics needed, harder to block by a Deep Packet Inspection software.
+  - `HTTPS` itself is not impacted or redirected

   The cons might be also substantial:
   - possible performance decrease due to double-encryption
+  - requires client configuration to use proxy

 ## SSH over HTTP